PAKJAWIR/PAKJAWIR/README.md

 ![NurAdli](img/github-header-image.png)

 ## About Me
-I'm a Front-End Web Developer and Graphic Designer who enjoys building clean, responsive, and interactive websites.
-I focus on creating smooth transitions, animated interfaces, and custom user experiences.
+I'm a Front-End Web Developer and Graphic Designer passionate about crafting clean, responsive, and engaging websites.
+I specialize in building fluid interfaces with smooth transitions, animations, and custom user experiences that feel both intuitive and inspiring.
+I enjoy bringing life to pixels, making ideas not just visible—but tangible.

-Always learning and exploring, I turn ideas into engaging, functional products.
+But my journey isn't just about code.

+I'm also a lifelong learner, constantly exploring not only new technologies, but also timeless philosophies.
+I'm currently diving deep into the principles of Stoicism—seeking clarity, discipline, and inner peace through simplicity and self-awareness.
+To me, every project is more than a task—it's a part of a greater journey to grow both as a creator and as a human being.

+As I build user interfaces, I'm also building myself.
+Through design, development, and contemplation, I embrace the path of becoming— a personal adventure in mastering not only my craft, but also my mind.

 ---